 A Potato Shaped Like Richard Nixon

 Appraiser Kathleen Guzman, a collectibles specialist, once evaluated a homegrown potato the owner felt looked a lot like the face of Richard Nixon.
 "He dressed the potato in a red, white and blue suit and brought it into one of the tapings of Roadshow.
-It actually did look a lot like Nixon, and the owner thought that it would be worth a great deal of money because the original Mr. Potato Head in its box is valuable - so, why not this homegrown version?"
+It did look a lot like Nixon, and the owner thought that it would be worth a great deal of money because the original Mr. Potato Head in its box is valuable - so, why not this homegrown version?"
 While it was a funny moment, Guzman had to go on and tell the man it had no monetary value, "except maybe in a local grocery store."
 Why no photo?
-Only items actually appraised during the events are photographed, and potatoes don't qualify.
+Only items appraised during the events are photographed, and potatoes don't qualify.

 03 of 05

 As if a very old photo of author Edgar Allen Poe wasn't unusual enough, it turns out that this particular daguerreotype had been stolen from the Players theatrical club in New York City.
 What would have been the discovery of a new and important historical find (only a few original Poe photos are known to exist, according to appraiser Wes Cowan) ended up being the most famous theft-recovery story in Roadshow history.
 The photo from 1847 appraised for $30,000 to $50,000 has since been thankfully returned to its rightful home.